Synaptic Classification via Spike-Triggered Extrapolation: Probabilistic Bounds

+Given any observation window $\Delta \in (0, \Delta_{max})$, we define a family of topological classifiers based on the scaled difference between the interaction and baseline empirical estimators.
+Specifically, the estimated synaptic nature of the link $j \to i$ is determined by the following Statistical Classifier:

+Crucially, Theorem \ref{TEO-BOUND} guarantees that for any stability condition $\Delta < \Delta_{max}$, the theoretical expected value of $\hat{\mathcal{G}}$ lies within the correct decision region with an absolute safety margin of at least $\eta(\Delta) / \delta\Delta$.
+This property ensures that the universal classification thresholds $\zeta_{\pm} = \pm 1/2$ are valid across the entire stability range.
+Consequently, the identification error is exclusively driven by statistical finite-sample fluctuations, which we will rigorously analyze in the next section.

+While the thresholds hold for any valid window, the specific choice of the parameter $\Delta$ reflects a fundamental trade-off in the estimator's design.
+Increasing $\Delta$ is generally desirable from a sampling perspective, as it allows for a larger number of events to be captured within each window, thus improving the convergence rate.
+However, as shown in Theorem \ref{TEO-BOUND}, the error terms grow linearly with $\Delta$, causing the theoretical safety margins to shrink.

+The value adopted in our framework, $\Delta_A = \frac{\delta}{9d\beta^2}$, represents a compromise: it ensures that the window is wide enough for practical data collection while maintaining a sufficiently large and balanced gap between the theoretical regions.
+By evaluating the bounds at this specific resolution (Corollary \ref{cor:identification}), the expected values become scale-free and strictly separated:

-By combining \eqref{ergodico} and \eqref{ben}, we conclude that the statistical classifier $\hat{S}_{ij}(m_0,m_1)$ is asymptotically correct, ensuring that the probability of an error in the classification vanishes as $m_0, m_1 \to \infty$.
-As illustrated in Figure \ref{fig:decision_axis}, the decision space is partitioned by thresholds $\zeta_{\pm} = \pm 1/2$ into three regions: Excitatory, Null, and Inhibitory one.
+By combining the ergodic limits \eqref{ergodico} and the bounds in \eqref{ben}, we conclude that the statistical classifier $\hat{S}_{ij}(m_0,m_1; \Delta_A)$ is asymptotically correct, ensuring that the probability of a classification error vanishes as $m_0, m_1 \to \infty$.
+As illustrated in Figure \ref{fig:decision_axis}, for $\Delta = \Delta_A$, the decision space is cleanly partitioned by the thresholds $\zeta_{\pm} = \pm 1/2$, leaving robust safety margins against fluctuations.